ASSIGNMENT – “THIS” (TEAMS-OF-TWO)

 - You must use the Arduino to process your data input to output

 - You may keep the circuit on a breadboard as long as it can be incorporated neatly

 - Bring it to class for a live demo on the due date

 DELIVERABLES ON GITHUB

-Schematic and explanation of your objects’ circuit
+- Schematic (Fritzing) and Explanation of your things’ circuit

 - Photos & Videos of your thing in action

 - Each team member must provide a written evaluation of the tasks the other team member participated in, in ASSIGNMENT – “THIS”